hartwigmedical/scripts/texts/portalHelpText.md

 - The session time is 2 hours, after this period you will have to login again
 - This portal contains "molecular" data, no clinical data (for data requests that require clinical information please see our [Data Policy](http://www.hartwigmedicalfoundation.nl/databeleid/)
 - Examples of data formats currently available are BAM, gVCF and VCF
-- You can see some usage examples below
+- See below for some usage examples

+Please let us know if you have comments or want to share your portal experience.
 For more information and contact please visit our [website](https://www.hartwigmedicalfoundation.nl).

-Please let us know if you have comments or want to share your portal experience.

-Team Hartwig Medical Foundation

 -----
 ### Usage examples